 The Follow-up PREE in Malaysia (PREE Phase 7) was carried out on 26-30 March 2018.
-The focus sector for the peer review were transportation and industry sectors.
+The focus sector for the peer review was the transportation and industry sectors.
 Six experts from Australia; Indonesia; Malaysia; Thailand; the USA, and International Energy Agency (IEA) joined the Follow-Up PREE Malaysia.
 The final report was published in November 2018.

-The 12th PREE, planned to take place in Russia (PREE Phase 8), was initially scheduled for October 2018.
+The 12th PREE planned to take place in Russia (PREE Phase 8), was initially scheduled for October 2018.
 However, due to the restructuring of the federal government of Russia, it was cancelled.

 The Follow-up PREE in Peru (PREE Phase 9) was conducted on 18-22 March 2019 in Lima, Peru.
 The Review Expert Team was composed of six experts from five APEC economies (Hong Kong, China; Mexico; New Zealand; Thailand and the USA) and an expert from the German Corporation for International Development (GIZ).
 Unlike previous Follow-up PREEs, this one was not focused on a specific sector and was an overall assessment of energy efficiency, as per the request of the Peruvian government.
 The Expert Team gave 47 preliminary recommendations on six subsectors.
-Around 40 participants attended the peer review meeting, and 26 presentations from 12 different relevant organisations were made.
+Around 40 participants attended the peer review meeting, and 26 presentations from 12 different relevant organizations were made.
 The Follow-Up PREE report was drafted by APERC and was endorsed by EWG in February 2020.
 The final report is available on the APEC and APERC websites.

 The Follow-up PREE for Indonesia (PREE Phase 10) was held online on 9-11 November 2021.
 The focus sector for the review were the transport, industry, buildings, home appliances and energy supply sectors.

-The final report of the Follow-up PREE in Indonesia (PREE Phase 10) will be published in 2022.
+The final report of the Follow-up PREE in Indonesia (PREE Phase 10) was published in June 2022 and is available both on APEC and APERC websites.